BACK TO DIRECTIVES

 Implementation Protocol

-1. Define the correct process explicitly.
+1. Define the exact process required.

 Common Errors